 The Contractor’s Sworn Statement

-To be clear, because the sworn statement fully discloses specifics about the general contractor’s monetary arrangements and payouts with any sub- and sub-sub contractors such as electricians and plumbers, liens cannot be legally placed on the property for a lack of payment.
+To be clear, because the sworn statement fully discloses specifics about the general contractor’s monetary arrangements and payouts with any sub- and sub-sub contractors such as electricians (as noted by NW Pacific Electric Co, LLC), and plumbers, liens cannot be legally placed on the property for a lack of payment.
 This is because the sworn statement proves that appropriate payments have already been made.
 With its precise payment history, showing any extras and credits in addition to the work completed up to the current date, the regularly updated sworn statement is essential to every construction job.

 I should also point out that the statement’s payment figures may include a certain holdback percentage.
 This holdback ensures that the sub-contractors return to the project, if necessary, to make final adjustments to the finished sub-contract work product.
 The list of these adjustments is referred to as a “Punch-List.”